sernstETH/nvratemodel/README.md

 What is this?
 --------------
 What this library can do:
 - For the first time, it is possible to simulate the NV center photo-physics over the commonly covered range of temperature (cryogenic to room temperature), strain/el. field, and magnetic field.
 For this, use the ```MEmodel``` (see below).
-The theory and details behind this model are provided in https://arxiv.org/abs/2304.02521.
+The theory and details behind this model are provided in https://arxiv.org/abs/2304.02521 (compact) and https://doi.org/10.3929/ethz-b-000674178 (extended).
 - Simulate at high computational speed the NV center photo-physics at elevated temperature (e.g. room temperature).
 For this, use the ```HighTmodel``` (see below), which is a commonly used classical rate model.
 Even though this model is very common, the accessibility of simulating e.g. contrast or SNR vs. key parameters with just a few lines of code, as well as the inclusion of the "temperature reduction factor" (```highT_trf```) (see below), also make this part of the library a useful tool.

 What this library cannot do (at this point):